cipherdevgroup/example-plugin/README.md

 ## Description ##

-Example plugin is an example of a plugin.
+Example Plugin is an example of a plugin.

 ## Installation ##